chhoumann/auralite/docs/docs/index.md

 # Get started

-This guide will help you install and set up OVS, a voice-to-text plugin for Obsidian that's currently in beta.
+This guide will help you install and set up Auralite.

 ## Installation

-There are two ways to install OVS:
+There are two ways to install Auralite:

 ### Option 1: Install via BRAT (Recommended)

 1. Install [BRAT](https://tfthacker.com/brat-quick-guide) (Beta Reviewer's Auto-update Tool) from Obsidian's Community Plugins.
 2. Open the command palette and run `BRAT: Add a beta plugin for testing`.
-3. Enter `chhoumann/ovs` when prompted for the repository.
+3. Enter `chhoumann/auralite` when prompted for the repository.
 4. Click "Add Plugin" and wait for BRAT to confirm installation.
 5. Go to Settings > Community plugins.
 6. Refresh the plugin list.
-7. Find "OVS" and enable it.
+7. Find "Auralite" and enable it.

 To update the plugin later, use the command `BRAT: Check for updates to all beta plugins and UPDATE`.